 No additional screening criteria as regards environmental or social minimum safeguards are set for the proportion of "#2 Other", which is limited to a maximum of 30% of the Sub-Fund's net-asset value.

-sustainable investments with an environmental objective that do not take
+are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic under activities the EU Taxonomy.

-SUB-FUND NAME: DB PWM II - ACTIVE ASSET ALLOCATION ESG PORTFOLIO - GROWTH (USD)
+SUB-FUND: DB PWM I - ACTIVE ASSET ALLOCATION ESG PORTFOLIO - PLUS 10 (USD)